-Aeon Metals Limited (ASX: AML) (Aeon or the Company) is pleased to provide an update on the progress of the 2022 exploration program at its Walford Creek Copper-Cobalt Project (Walford Creek Project) in north-west Queensland.
-Fourteen (14) exploration drill holes have now been completed for over 7,000 metres of drilling, with results received for the first three drill holes.
-A total of 19,000 metres is planned for the 2022 season.
+Aeon Metals Limited (ASX: AML) (Aeon or the Company) is pleased to announce assay results for the final six (6) drill holes from the 2022 drilling campaign undertaken at its Walford Creek Copper-Cobalt Project (Walford Creek Project) in north-west Queensland.
+The 2022 drilling campaign comprised 33 completed holes for over 13,255 metres drilled.